theimowski/SuaveMusicStore/index.md

 If you're not familiar with type inference mechanism, you can follow up [this link](http://fsharpforfunandprofit.com/posts/type-inference/).

 It's high time we added some CSS styles to our HTML markup.
-We'll not deepdive into the details about the styles itself, as this is not a tutorial on Web Design.
+We'll not deep-dive into the details about the styles itself, as this is not a tutorial on Web Design.
 The stylesheet can be downloaded [from here](https://raw.githubusercontent.com/theimowski/SuaveMusicStore/master/Site.css) in its final shape.
 Add the `Site.css` stylesheet to the project, and don't forget to set the `Copy To Output Directory` property to `Copy If Newer`.